AlanCoding/django-ansible-base/docs/rbac.md

 #### Assigning Permissions

-With a role definition object like `rd` above, you can then doll out permissions to objects.
+With a role definition object like `rd` above, you can then give out permissions to objects.
  - `rd.give_permission(user, obj)` - give permissions listed in `rd` to that user for just that object
  - `rd.remove_permission(user, obj)` - remove permission granted by only that role
- - `rd.give_permission(user, organization)` - give execute/view permissions to all job templates in that organization
  - `rd.give_global_permission(user)` - if configured, give user execute/view permissions to all job templates in the system
  - `rd.remove_global_permission(user)`

-These cases assume an `obj` of a model type tracked by the RBAC system, which has a parent object of `organization` (also configured by the app).
-All the `give_permission` and `remove_permission` methods will return an `ObjectRole` which links to `rd` and `obj`, if applicable.
+These cases assume an `obj` of a model type tracked by the RBAC system, All the `give_permission` and `remove_permission` methods will return an `ObjectRole` specific to `obj`, if applicable.
-Removing permission will result in delete the object role if no other assignments exist.
+Removing permission will delete the object role if no other assignments exist.

 #### Registering Models